Defined Names

 univerAPI.newDefinedName()

-object for creating defined names through method chaining.
+object for creating defined names.

-Here are some member methods on FDefinedNameBuilder
+Following are some member methods of FDefinedNameBuilder

 :